-a.
-Apply learning in mathematics, science, and applied sciences to aviation and aircraft operation disciplines;

-b.
-Analyze and interpret aeronautical and aircraft technical data;

-c.
-Work effectively on flight crews, and multi-disciplinary and diverse teams;

-f.
-Know that an aviator is a student for life, and pursue the desired knowledge relentlessly.

-g.
-Assess contemporary issues in aviation, and in any related fields of interest;

-h.
-Research, assimilate and display proficiency in

-the techniques, skills and technology of aeronautics;

-i.
-Assess the national and international aviation operations environment;

-k.
+- a.
+Apply learning in mathematics, science, and applied sciences to aviation and aircraft operation disciplines; - b.
+Analyze and interpret aeronautical and aircraft technical data; - c.
+Work effectively on flight crews, and multi-disciplinary and diverse teams; - d.
+Make professional and ethical decisions; - e.
+Communicate effectively using both written and oral skills; - f.
+Know that an aviator is a student for life, and pursue the desired knowledge relentlessly. - g.
+Assess contemporary issues in aviation, and in any related fields of interest; - h.
+Research, assimilate and display proficiency in the techniques, skills and technology of aeronautics; - i.
+Assess the national and international aviation operations environment; - j.
+Apply pertinent knowledge in identifying and solving problems; - k.
 Apply knowledge of business sustainability to aviation operations issues.